How to Choose a Refractive Surgeon

 Here are some elements which are critical to your decision.
 You must ask the doctor and his staff questions.

 Your refractive surgeon should have years of experience treating nearsightedness and astigmatism surgically.
 A recognized fellowship in corneal surgery is essential.
 Also, you should speak with patients who had the surgery performed years ago, not just recent patients.
-Surgeons performing LASIK should have several years of experience using the microkeratome, the instrument used to create the corneal flap.
+Surgeons performing LASIK should have decades of experience using the microkeratome and the femtosecond laser — the instruments used to create the corneal flap.
 Your surgeon should have performed a minimum of 10,000 LASIK procedures.
 If you are interested in LASIK, be sure your surgeon has this level of experience.

 Your refractive surgeon should be skilled at all of the currently available techniques to treat vision problems.
-Today, patients have the luxury of a choice among different procedures, but a surgeon who knows how to perform only one procedure will not offer choices.
-Additionally, enhancements may require the use of advanced surgical techniques mastered by only comprehensive refractive and corneal surgeons.
+Today, patients have the luxury of a choice among different procedures such as all laser LASIK, PRK, ICL and clear lens extraction.
+Unfortunately, a surgeon who knows how to perform only one procedure will not offer choices.
+Additionally, enhancements (touch-ups) may require the use of advanced surgical techniques mastered by only experienced refractive and corneal surgeons

 Dedication to Refractive Surgery